 Erin served as an Education volunteer at Southwest University in Chongqing, China.
 For her primary project, she taught speaking, writing, and pronunciation classes to freshman and sophomore students.
 She was responsible for all aspects of planning, developing, and implementing courses.
 For her secondary project, Erin took the lead role in organizing a Write On!
 Competition at her university.
 Prior to Peace Corps, she volunteered with AmeriCorps and taught English in Japan with the JET Program.
 Erin moved to Boston after her Peace Corps service and is currently working for the federal government.
 Erin is excited to join the BARPCV Board.

-Rebecca served as a Nonprofit Developer, assigned to both a youth center and a nonprofit named Spektri, in the town of Sagarejo.
-She wrote a project proposal to reconstruct and re-equip the Regional Hospital's Gynecological Department and received funding for a Women's Information Center from the Peace Corps Small Project's Assistance Program.
-She also taught English classes to school age children at the youth center and received funding from the Peace Corps Partnership Program for a small computer lab.
+Rebecca served as a Nonprofit Developer, assigned to both a youth center and a nonprofit named Spektri, in the town of Sagarejo, Khaheti, Georgia.
+She wrote a project proposal to reconstruct and re-equip the Regional Hospital's Gynecological Department and received funding from the U.S. Department of State Small Reconstruction Projects and Counterpart International.
+She collaborated with her counterpart to expand Spektri into a Women's Information Center using funding from the Peace Corps Small Project's Assistance Program, dispersing information on women's health and women in conflict zones.
+She taught English classes to school age children at the youth center and to adults during her first year and received funding from the Peace Corps Partnership Program for a small computer lab at this center.
 Prior to the Peace Corps, she received a B.A. from the University of Michigan.
-She presently works in Medical Imaging at PAREXEL.
+She presently works in medical imaging at PAREXEL.

 Brian McBride, Malaysia 1981-1983, Community Service Chair (firstname.lastname@example.org)